Windermere, Cumbria (town)

-Windermere (/ˈwɪndərmɪər/) is a town in the civil parish of Windermere and Bowness, in the Westmorland and Furness district in the ceremonial county of Cumbria, England; it is within the Lake District National Park.
-The town lies about half a mile (1 km) east of the lake, Windermere, from which it takes its name.
+Windermere (/ˈwɪndərmɪər/) is a town in Westmorland and Furness, Cumbria, England.
+Within the Lake District, the town lies about half a mile (1/2 mi) east of Windermere, the lake from which it takes its name.
 In 2021 it had a population of 4,826.

 While Windermere town does not itself touch the lake, it forms one urban area with the older town of Bowness-on-Windermere, which is directly on the lake shore.
+Windermere and Bowness together form a single civil parish.

 Windermere began to grow when the railway station and hotel of the same name opened in 1847.
 Tourism is popular in the town, owing to its proximity to the lake and local scenery.
 Boats from the piers in Bowness sail around the lake, many calling at Ambleside or at Lakeside where there is a restored railway.

 History

 Historically a part of the county of Westmorland, Windermere town was known as Birthwaite prior to the arrival of the Kendal and Windermere Railway, which stimulated its development.
 Windermere station offers train and bus connections to the surrounding area, Manchester Airport and the West Coast Main Line.

 The geological formations around the area take their name from the town.
 They are called the Windermere Group of sedimentary rocks.